 Often described as the "IPCC for biodiversity" IPBES is an independent intergovernmental body comprising 129 member Governments.
 Established by Governments in 2012, it provides policymakers with objective scientific assessments about the state of knowledge regarding the planet's biodiversity, ecosystems and the contributions they make to people, as well as the tools and methods to protect and sustainably use these vital natural assets.
 For more information about IPBES and its assessments visit www.ipbes.net

-*This information is from an external source (IPBES).
+(i)Source/Reference: IPBES.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.